Avrhambi/Utube/Android_client/README.md

 For full details on the entire UTube project, including the Android app, React web app, and C++ server, please skip this README.md and refer to the wiki pages located inside the nodeJS_server branch's wiki folder or on the wiki page of the entire repository.

 ## Getting Started

-Again - full explain is on the wiki.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Follow these simple steps to get started.